 For the series of maps showing the bike route from Fisherman's Wharf to the bridge, see SF bike maps.
 Below is the bike route from the northern end of the bridge to Sausalito.

-For tips on riding a bike across the Golden Gate Bridge and down into Sausalito, see biking the bridge.
+For tips on riding a bike across the Golden Gate Bridge and down into Sausalito, plus maps of the entire route, see biking the bridge.